 LJ is producing and writing incidental music for a play written by his wife Hope - it opens at the Whitefire Theatre in Sherman Oaks CA - Without Annette

-LJ's coffee table photo book Guitar With Wings will be released in May 2014 - check it out here.
+LJ's coffee table photo book Guitar With Wings is now available - check it out here.

 Check the concert schedule for LJ's upcoming concerts - new dates are being added all the time.

 There are still a few vinyl copies available of 'Under An Indigo Sky'.
 Check out a recent performance of Cry Me A River